 \subsection{Skyline (Paraphrase)}

-To establish an upper bound on NLP metric performance, we conduct a skyline experiment that emulates a near perfect response.
-To ensure that our idealized responses are correct but not identical to the reference text, we paraphrase the reference text using \texttt{ChatGPT-4.1-mini}.
-The paraphrased response exhibits the correct answer, but written differently.
-Here we assume that current Large Language Models are capable of rephrasing language without changing its core meaning.
-We verified this by asking musicians to inspect and validate a sampling of paraphrased outputs, and we provide an example of the paraphrasing transformation in Table~\ref{tab:bound-transform}.
+As a conceptual upper bound on performance, we also conduct a skyline experiment to emulate a near perfect response.
+We paraphrase the reference text using \texttt{ChatGPT-4.1-mini}.
+Paraphrased responses mimic the reference answers, but written differently.
+We assume that a modern LLM is capable of rephrasing text without changing its meaning; we verify this by asking musicians to inspect and validate a sampling of paraphrased outputs.